juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/02 Security Best Practices for Blocks.md

 **Rely on WordPress APIs**.

-Many core WordPress APIs provide built in functionality for validating and sanitizing data.
+Many core WordPress APIs provide built-in functionality for validating and sanitizing data.
 Rely on the WordPress provided APIs whenever possible.

 **Keep your code up to date**.